Urinary Incontinence Treatment in Reno

 Candidates for Sacral Neuromodulation Therapy

-Sacral neuromodulation therapy is an option for anyone with bladder or bowel leakage, an overactive bladder or urinary retention who has not found relief through conservative treatment solutions.
+Sacral nerve modulation is an option for anyone with bladder or bowel leakage, an overactive bladder or urinary retention who has not found relief through conservative treatment solutions.

 An in-office consultation with our team can confirm whether the procedure is right for you.